-For the areas covered with the ESRP, the assistance and support within IPA I has been, and still is being, provided through the IPA Component IV "Human Resources Development" and the IPA Component I "Transitional Assistance and Institutional Building - TAIB".
-The majority of the remaining (contracted) projects supported by IPA I will end with their implementation towards the end of 2017 and on that basis, during 2017 and 2018 it is expected to be paid/disbursed the remaining (i.e. outstanding) 13.4 million EUR.
-These funds relate to the current projects for support to the implementation of active employment measures, support of grant-projects for integration of disadvantaged persons in the labor market, supporting social inclusion of Roma, introduction and promotion of social entrepreneurship, strengthening social dialogue, introduction of standardized services for vocational rehabilitation of persons with disabilities, strengthening the lifelong-learning and modernization of VET and adult education systems, further improvement of the NQF implementation system, local integration of refugees and internally displaced people etc.
+For the areas covered with the ESRP, the assistance and support within IPA I has been, and still is being, provided through the IPA Component IV "Human Resources Development".
+The majority of the remaining (contracted) projects supported by IPA I will end with their implementation towards the end of 2017 and on that basis, during 2017 and 2018 it is expected to be paid/disbursed the remaining (i.e. outstanding) 11.7 million EUR.
+These funds relate to the support of the implementation of active employment measures, support of grant-projects for integration of disadvantaged persons in the labor market, supporting social inclusion of Roma, introduction and promotion of social entrepreneurship, strengthening social dialogue, introduction of standardized services for vocational rehabilitation of persons with disabilities, strengthening the lifelong-learning and modernization of VET and adult education systems, further improvement of the NQF implementation system etc.